drem-darios/Hot-Cold/README.txt

 GAME RULES:

 By selecting one of the beacon names on the list, the app will start looking for that beacon.
 The beacon meter will slowly move from the maximum cold state to the maximum hot state.
 Once the device is in the maximum hot state, the user can re-select the item on the list to acknowledge they are close to the beacon.
 When the user has acknowledged they have seen all beacons, a message is displayed to let the user know they have won and the game is over.
-The user can play as many times as theyâ€™d like.
+The user can play as many times as they’d like.

 DISTANCES: